jacek213/React-Rails-Convention/README.md

-This is a demonstration of the basic full SPA react setup.
+## This is a demonstration of the basic full SPA react setup.

-The goal of the app is to provide a convention for React + Rails Combo.
+### The goal of the app is to provide a convention for React + Rails Combo.

-It has no rails oriented setup(for now at least).
-Any suggestions, be it milestones, folder structure, dependencies are very welcome.

 There are two types of apps in Netguru(source: Pavel "Gdański Koksu" Jędrzejczyk).
 One type is full SPA app, and this repo is the representation of it's initial setup.

-To create an app with latest tools(mostly dev ones):
+# To scaffold an app:

 npm i -g create-react-app
 rails new netguruSPA --api